-$$(S, R) \rightarrow (C, R) \rightarrow (C, L) \rightarrow (S, L) \rightarrow (S, R).$$
+$$(S, R) \to (C, R) \to (C, L) \to (S, L) \to (S, R).$$

-In this chain, each stationary strategy is δ -optimal, for every $\delta \in (0,1)$, under the belief that the opponent will play the preceding strategy in the chain at the present and future histories in the game.
-For instance, " $(S,R) \to (C,R)$ " indicates that for player 1 it is optimal to play C if he believes that player 2 will play R now and in the future, and for player 2 it is optimal to play R if he believes that player 1 will play R now.
+In this chain, each stationary strategy is $\delta$ -optimal, for every $\delta \in (0, 1)$ , under the belief that the opponent will play the preceding strategy in the chain at the present and future histories in the game.
+For instance, " $(S, R) \rightarrow (C, R)$ " indicates that for player 1 it is optimal to play C if he believes that player 2 will play R now and in the future, and for player 2 it is optimal to play R if he believes that player 1 will play S now.
 Similarly for the other arrows in the chain.
 In particular, each of these strategies is uniformly optimal as well for these beliefs.
 This chain leads to the following epistemic model with types and beliefs